 - How will you determine the base period for the research credit?
 Are you a well-established company or a start-up with less than 3 years of operation?

 - Permitted Purpose.
-This is the activity intended to make or improve either a product or process that results in improved function, performance, reliability, quality or cost efficiency.
+The activity intended to make or improve either a product or process that results in improved function, performance, reliability, quality, or cost efficiency.

 - Technological in Nature.
 The process of experimentation must rely on the hard sciences (engineering, physics, biology, chemistry, computer science).